-- Students who did not obtain their bachelor diploma at Maastricht University will have to pass a PBL training (- credits) before they start the master's programme.
-This training will take place in the week before the start of the master's programme.
-Students who fail this training will be admitted conditionally and will have to pass the training within 4 weeks after the start of the master's programme. - 2.
-The research internship and the clinical internship cannot be started until at least 60 credits have been attained during the programme. - 3.
+- 1. The research internship and the clinical internship cannot be started until at least 60 credits have been attained during the programme. - 2.
 If a student deviates from the sequencing as described under paragraph 1 and 2 without permission from the Board of Examiners, the result of the part in question can be declared invalid.